nikkeisadev/Sentry/README.md

 ### MySQL backend 🌐
 1. When you start installing Sentry's requirements with `setup.py`, the mysql installer should start.
-2. Select MySQL database, and workbench with the same version and proceed to install.
+2. Click on Custom, we need only the graphical interface and the server.
+3. In the installer, select MySQL Workbench from Applications, and MySQL server.
-3. After installation the setup of the backend's open port, and root password will start.
+4. After installation the setup of the backend's open port, and root password will start.
-4. Make the open port `8080`, and the password `neumannverseny`.
+5. Make the open port `8080`, and the password `neumannverseny`.
-5. Initalize Workbench, and create a new connection.
+6. Initalize Workbench, and create a new connection.
 You can name it as you want, I recommend SENTRY-Neumannverseny or something like that.
-6. The IP, is `127.0.0.0`, so `localhost`, and the port should be `8080` again.
+7. The IP, is `127.0.0.0`, so `localhost`, and the port should be `8080` again.
-7. Then click on test connection, and write the root password, which was `neumannverseny`.
+8. Then click on test connection, and write the root password, which was `neumannverseny`.
-8. Check the backend if it's running.
+9. Check the backend if it's running.
-9. If the backend can't run, please try again installing it, or restart the computer.
+10. If the backend can't run, please try again installing it, or restart the computer.

 Import the exported backend tables, which will be in the sql folder (in main).
 - The exported database will already contain demo informations for testing.